-Individual Pathways Plan
+Individual Pathway Plan

-The Individual Pathways Plan is a component of Creating Pathways to Success, the new Education and Career/Life Planning Program for all Ontario students (grades K-12).
+The Individual Pathway Plan is a component of Creating Pathways to Success, the new Education and Career/Life Planning Program for all Ontario students (grades K-12).
 All students in grades 7-12 will develop an Individual Pathway Plan (IPP) that they will review and revise at least twice each year.
 It is very much a living document and will change in real time as students engage in the four question inquiry framework below: